akalongman/ubuntu-configuration/README.md

         - [Gramps](#gramps) (A geneological tree manager)
         - [uGet](#uget) (A download manager)
         - [Xournal](#xournal) (Xournal is a GUI application primarily developed for note-taking, sketching use case and PDF editing)
+        - [Transmission](#transmission) (A Fast, Easy and Free Bittorrent Client For macOS, Windows and Linux)
+        - [Timeshift](#timeshift) (Timeshift for Linux is an application that provides functionality similar to the System Restore feature in Windows and the Time Machine tool in Mac OS)
+        - [LibreOffice](#libreOffice) (LibreOffice is a free and powerful office suite, and a successor to OpenOffice.org (commonly known as OpenOffice))
     - [Development](#development)
         - [LAMP](#lamp)
             - [PHP](#php)